 A diagnostic work-up for stroke includes physical and neurological examinations, patient's medical history, blood tests (to measure blood glucose levels, blood coagulation time, cardiac enzymes, and other factors), and imaging tests.
 Many of the same procedures are used to diagnose a stroke and to evaluate the risk of future major stroke in patients who have had a transient ischemic attack (TIA).

 For patients who have suffered a major stroke, the first step is to determine as quickly as possible whether the stroke is ischemic (caused by blood clot blockage) or hemorrhagic (caused by bleeding).
-Clot-busting drug therapies can be life-saving for ischemic stroke patients, but they are most effective when given within 60 minutes of the patient’s arrival at the hospital..
+Tissue plasminogen activator (tPA), also known as a clot-busting drug therapy, can be life-saving for ischemic stroke patients.
+But they are most effective when given within 60 minutes of the patient's arrival at the hospital.
 However, if the stroke is caused by a hemorrhage, thrombolytic drugs will increase the bleeding and can be lethal.